MacsInSpace/NAPLAN_Installer_Updater/README.md

-Install/update/uninstall/reinstall NAPLAN LDB direct from the Acara/assessform/NAPLAN site.<br>
+Install/update/uninstall/reinstall NAPLAN LDB direct from the Acara/assessform/NAPLAN site.<br><br>
 Creates a scheduled task to update/uninstall/reinstall the amazingly written software that is NAPLAN.<br>
 Checks version numbers online daily at $random time between 9 and 4.<br>
 Installs immediately.<br>